Desist from giving tips for public services, employment – Immigration Commander

-Nii Ofoli Wilson, Municipal Immigration Commander, Ashaiman, has advised the public to desist from giving tips to access public services such as obtaining driver’s licenses, birth certificates, and passports.
+Nii Ofoli Wilson, Municipal Immigration Commander of Ashaiman, has advised the public to desist from giving tips to access public services such as obtaining driver’s licenses, birth certificates, and passports.

 Mr. Wilson was speaking at a community education forum in Ashaiman, organised by Ghana Integrity Initiative (GII) to sensitize and inform residents of channels to report corrupt activities.